jsecurity-rocks/p4r490n.github.io/_posts/2021-11-03-My OSCP Experience.md

 # Plans for the future
 After passing the OSCP, I am now even more determined to go for OSWE.
 One step at a time.
-# Special Thanks
+# Special Shoutouts
-I would like to give special thanks to the following people since without their content this journey would not be possible.
+I would like to give special shoutouts to the following people since without their content this journey would not be possible.
-- IppSec - his youtube videos, consistency, methodology and overall knowledge are an inspiration
+- [IppSec](https://www.youtube.com/c/ippsec) - his youtube videos, consistency, methodology and overall knowledge are an inspiration
-- TheCyberMentor - for explaining the Buffer Overflows in a very understandable way and for great Privilege Escalation courses
+- [TheCyberMentor](https://www.youtube.com/c/TheCyberMentor) - for explaining the Buffer Overflows in a very understandable way and for great Privilege Escalation courses
-- Tib3rius - for making the Autorecon tool that I used in exam and for making awesome Privilege Escalation courses
+- [Tib3rius](https://www.twitch.tv/0xtib3rius) - for making the [**Autorecon**](https://github.com/Tib3rius/AutoRecon) tool that I used in exam and for making awesome Privilege Escalation courses
-- Alh4zr3d - for streaming quality content where I learned much about enumeration and Active Directory attacks
+- [Alh4zr3d](https://www.twitch.tv/alh4zr3d) - for streaming quality content where I learned much about enumeration and Active Directory attacks

 # Resources that helped me